AonghasMackay/MackaysMemeMachine/README.md

 The bot is not set up to be distributed.
 If you wish to use or fork the bot then a config.json file must be provided following the configTemplate.json structure.

+## Known Issues

++ 10+ people reacting at once seems to lead to any emoji reaction being accepted although no points are awarded or removed
++ Users can react, then remove the reaction, then react again to stack points on a single post

 ## Setup

 **Please remember this bot was not designed to be distributed and may require some tinkering to work on other servers!**